Brownian surface: Generation of fractional Brownian surfaces

 which generates an auxiliary stationary Gaussian process using the circulant embedding approach and then adjusts this auxiliary process to obtain the desired nonstationary Gaussian process.
 The figure below shows three typical realizations of fractional Brownian surfaces for different values of the roughness or Hurst parameter.
 The Hurst parameter is always between zero and one, with values closer to one corresponding to smoother surfaces.
-These surfaces were generated using a Matlab implementation of Stein's method.